-We find it so hard to believe this, because we

-do not know what it means.
-'Ye are not under the law, but under grace.'
+We find it so hard to believe this, because we do not know what it means.
+"You are not under the law, but under grace."
 The law demands what we cannot give or do.
 Grace never asks what it does not give; and so the Father never asks what we cannot do.
 He Himself, who raised Jesus from the dead, is always ready, in that same resurrection power, to perfect us to do His will.
 Let us believe, and be still, until our soul is filled with the blessed truth, and we know that it will be done to us.

-O my soul, learn to know this God, and claim Him, in this His character, as thine: 'God shall Himself perfect you!'
-Worship and adore Him here, until thy faith is filled with the assurance: My God Himself is perfecting me.
-Regard thyself as clay in the hands of the Great Artist, spending all His thought and time and love to make thee perfect.
-Yield thyself in voluntary, loving obedience to His will and His Spirit.
-Yield thyself in full confidence into His very hands, and let the word ring through thy whole being: God shall Himself perfect thee: perfectly fit thee for all He would have thee be or do.
-Let every perfect bud or flower thou meetest whisper its message: Only let God work; only wait thou upon God; God shall Himself per-FECT THEE.
+O my soul, learn to know this God, and claim Him, in this His character, as yours: "God will Himself perfect you!"
+Worship and adore Him here, until your faith is filled with the assurance: My God Himself is perfecting me.
+Regard yourself as the clay in the hands of the Great Artist, spending all His thought and time and love to make you perfect.
+Yield yourself in voluntary, loving obedience to His will and His Spirit.
+Yield yourself in full confidence into His very hands, and let the word ring through your whole being: GOD SHALL HIMSELF PERFECT YOU; perfectly fit you for all He intends you to be or do.
+Let every perfect bud or flower you see whisper its message: Only let God work; only wait upon God; GOD SHALL HIMSELF PERFECT YOU.

-Believer! hast thou longed for this?
-O claim

-it, claim it now.
-Or rather, claim now in very deed this God as thy God.
-Just as the writer to the Hebrews, and Peter in this Epistle, gather up all their varied teaching into this one central promise, 'God shall Himself perfect you,' so there may come in the life of the believer a moment when he gathers up all his desires and efforts, all his knowledge of God's truth, and all his faith in God's promises, concentrates them in one simple act of surrender and trust, and, yielding himself wholly to do His will, dares to claim God as the God that perfects him.
+Believer! have you desired this?
+O claim it, claim it now.
+Or rather, claim now in very deed this God as your God.
+Just as the writer to the Hebrews, and Peter in this Epistle, gather up all their varied teaching into this one central promise, "God shall Himself perfect you," so there may come in the life of the believer a moment when he gathers up all his desires and efforts, all his knowledge of God's truth, and all his faith in God's promises, concentrates them in one simple act of surrender and trust, and, yielding himself wholly to do His will, dares to claim God as the God that perfects him.
 And his life becomes one doxology of adoring love: To Him be the dominion for ever and ever.
+Amen.